estafette/estafette.io/content/getting-started/configuration.md

 ### Credentials

 In order to centrally manage credentials used by various Estafette extensions or your own custom extensions.
 The only required fields are `name` and `type`, other fields are fully up to the consumer of the credentials.
-This allows Estafette CI to be easily extended with new types of credentials used by _trusted images_ (see section below).
+This allows Estafette to be easily extended with new types of credentials used by _trusted images_ (see section below).

-Types supported by Estafette CI's various official extensions are `container-registry`, `kubernetes-engine` and `slack-webhook` amongst others.
+Types supported by Estafette's various official extensions are `container-registry`, `kubernetes-engine` and `slack-webhook` amongst others.

 ```yaml
 credentials: